-- Make sure you have an admin execution token for authentication.
+- Make sure you have an admin execution key for authentication.
 For details, see Access key management.

 Create a text file containing the user information.
 Each user should be on a new line with the fields separated by semicolons, with the following values:

 - Username.
 The user name, or in database mode (not LDAP/SSO) an email, for example, firstname.lastname@example.org